UplandsDynamic/simple-photo-management/README.md

 - Create a directory named `secret_key` in the application's root directory and change its ownership to the application user (as created above).

+- Create a systemd unit file to run the gunicorn service at `/etc/systemd/system/gunicorn.service`, then enable and start start the systemd service (details of how to do this is outwith the scope of this document, but if you need further advice feel free to get in touch).

+- Create a systemd unit file to run the django_q service (which manages long running operations, such as 'stock taking') at `/etc/systemd/system/djangoq.service`.
+Enable and start the systemd service (details of how to do this is outwith the scope of this document, but if you need further advice feel free to get in touch).

+- Install a web server (recommended Nginx) to operate as a reverse proxy and create an appropriate configuration file to connect to the unix socket created by gunicorn (as defined above).
+See the official Nginx and Django documentation for configuration examples.

-- Create the following directories somewhere on your file system (the paths to these need to be set in your settings.py):
+- Create the following directories in the application's root directory (the paths to these need to be set in your settings.py):

   - `photo_directory` - this is the directory where copies of your original images will be stored.
   - `media/photos` - this is the directory where the processed images will be stored.
   - `media/photos_tn` - this is the directory where the processed thumbnail images will be stored.
-  - `static` - this is the directory where static content will be stored (including the client code).
+  - `static` - this is the directory where static content will be stored.

 - Copy your original images (or directories of images) into the `photo_directory` directory.